Horosphere/Polygamma/README.md

 #### Dependencies
-Polygamma dependes on Qt 5, Python 3.5, Boost 1.61, avcodec, avformat, avutil, and swscale.
+Polygamma dependes on Qt 5, Python 3.5, Boost 1.61, avcodec, avformat, avutil, swresample, and SDL2.
 Boost.Python must be compiled with Python 3 support.

 #### Compilation
 It is best to do an out of source build at `build/` directory.
 Create a